-Easy Bourbon Bacon Brittle is a chewy and crunchy brittle recipe all at the same time!
-Sweet brittle and salty bacon make the perfect flavor combination!
+Easy Bourbon Bacon Brittle is a tasty, homemade, hostess gift or holiday gift idea!
+Brown sugar and salty bacon make the perfect combination!

 This brittle recipe is going to be perfect for the dessert table or to give as a holiday gift or hostess gift!